 Will chatted with me about how he simplified his fee structure since brides were already overwhelmed with choices:

 “I kind of just like disappeared my packages.
-I also realized that brides already had to make a lot of decisions as it relates to hotel, and the weighted packages at the hotels.
+I also realized that brides already had to make a lot of decisions as it relates to hotels and the weighted packages at the hotels.
 So me giving them weighed packages as well to choose was getting in the way of them hiring me faster.”

 On Raising His Fees Over Time

 Will charged $250 he first implemented a fee six years ago.
-Now, Will’s fee has increased over 3X his initial fee in order to keep up with demand.
+Now, Will’s fee has increased over 3X his initial fee to keep up with demand.
 Will’s current fee is more than twice what he considers to be the industry standard.

 Increasing his fee has helped Will qualify his clients, finding brides who understand and appreciate his value.
 Additionally, raising his fee has helped stabilize his income and workflow.
 He chatted on how his growing confidence and experience impacted his growing fee structure:

 “I’ve raised the fee over time . . . a little bit at a time—just like testing the waters to keep up with the demand.
 I was getting too busy.
 So I kept raising the fee.